-The problem of #DNF is known to be #P-complete Valiant (1979), where #P is the class of counting problems for decision problems in NP.
+The problem of #DNF is known to be #P-complete [34], where #P is the class of counting problems for decision problems in NP.
 Due to the intractability of exact #DNF, the approximate variant of #DNF has been studied extensively by both theoreticians and practitioners.
 Of particular interest is to obtain (ε, δ) approximation, such that the count returned by the approximation scheme is within $(1 + \varepsilon)$ factor of the exact count with confidence at least $1 - \delta$, where ε and δ are supplied by the user.

-In their seminal paper, Karp and Luby Karp and Luby (1983) proposed the first Fully Polynomial Randomized Approximation Scheme (FPRAS) for #DNF based on Monte Carlo sampling.
-We will henceforth use the term KL Counter to denote the FPRAS proposed by Karp et al. The time complexity of KL Counter is quadratic in the number of cubes (i.e., disjuncts) and linear in the number of the variables of the input formula F. Building on KL Counter, Karp et al. Karp et al (1989) proposed an improved FPRAS, henceforth denoted as KLM Counter, which has time complexity linear in the number of cubes.
-Vazirani (2013) proposed a variant of KL Counter (denoted Vazirani Counter) with same time complexity as KL Counter, but combined with an enhancement proposed in Dagum et al (2000), it requires fewer Monte Carlo samples than KL Counter.
+In their seminal paper, Karp and Luby [21] proposed the first Fully Polynomial Randomized Approximation Scheme (FPRAS) for #DNF based on Monte Carlo sampling.
+We will henceforth use the term KL Counter to denote the FPRAS proposed by Karp et al. The time complexity of KL Counter is quadratic in the number of cubes (i.e., disjuncts) and linear in the number of the variables of the input formula F. Building on KL Counter, Karp et al. [22] proposed an improved FPRAS, henceforth denoted as KLM Counter, which has time complexity linear in the number of cubes.
+Vazirani [35] proposed a variant of KL Counter (denoted Vazirani Counter) with same time complexity as KL Counter, but combined with an enhancement proposed in [11], it requires fewer Monte Carlo samples than KL Counter.

-Recently, Chakraborty et al. Chakraborty et al (2016) showed that the hashingbased framework, which was originally proposed for approximate counting of CNF formulas, lends to an FPRAS scheme for #DNF as well.
+Recently, Chakraborty et al. [10] showed that the hashing-based framework, which was originally proposed for approximate counting of CNF formulas, lends to an FPRAS scheme for #DNF as well.
 In particular, Chakraborty et al. proposed a hashing-based scheme called DNFApproxMC, whose time complexity was significantly worse than that of KLM Counter.
-Building on Chakraborty et al., Meel et al. Meel et al (2017) proposed an improvement to DNFApproxMC, which we refer to as SymbolicDNFApproxMC.
-The time complexity of SymbolicDNFApproxMC is $\tilde{O}(mn \log(1/\delta)/\varepsilon^2)$, which is within polylog factors of that of KLM Counter.
+Building on Chakraborty et al., Meel et al. [24] proposed an improvement to DNFApproxMC, which we refer to as SymbolicDNFApproxMC.
+The time complexity of SymbolicDNFApproxMC is $\tilde{O}(\mathsf{mn}\log(1/\delta)/\varepsilon^2)$, which is within polylog factors of that of KLM Counter.

 Two key questions however, are still unanswered: 1) Is it possible to remove the polylog factors in the complexity of SymbolicDNFApproxMC?
 2) How do the various approaches perform empirically?
-The desire to make an inquiry into the runtime performance of different FPRAS is not just intellectual; it stems from the fruitful results such a study has produced in the development of theory and tools for approximate CNF-Counting Ermon et al (2013); Meel et al (2016).
+The desire to make an inquiry into the runtime performance of different FPRAS is not just intellectual; it stems from the fruitful results such a study has produced in the development of theory and tools for approximate CNF-Counting [15,25].
 Despite the fact that some FPRAS have been around for over 30 years, a comprehensive experimental evaluation has not been performed for #DNF, to the best of our knowledge.

-In this paper, we propose a new search technique for hashing-based algorithms that improves the complexity of SymbolicDNFApproxMC to $O(\text{mn} \log(1/\delta)/\varepsilon^2)$, which is the same as KLM Counter.
+In this paper, we propose a new search technique for hashing-based algorithms that improves the complexity of SymbolicDNFApproxMC to $\mathcal{O}(\mathsf{mn} \log(1/\delta)/\varepsilon^2)$, which is the same as KLM Counter.
 Further, we present the first empirical study of runtime behavior of different FPRASs for #DNF.
 Similar to previous studies for SAT solvers, we conduct our study on classes of randomly generated DNF formulas covering a broad range of distribution parameters.
 The result of our study produces a nuanced picture.
 First of all, we observe that there is no single best algorithm that outperforms all other algorithms for all classes of formulas and input parameters.
 Second, we observe that the algorithm with the worst time complexity, DNFApproxMC, solves the largest number of benchmarks.
 We believe that the above two results are significant as they demonstrate a gap between runtime performance and theoretical time complexity of approximate techniques for #DNF.
 Similar to studies of #CNF, this gap should serve as a guiding light for designing new #DNF algorithms, and for analyzing the structure of solution space of DNF formulas.